Canadian Animals: 16 Iconic Species

 5. Painted Turtles

-Painted Turtles are fascinating and colourful Canadian animals found in the ponds, lakes, rivers, and creeks of southern Canada.
+Painted Turtles are fascinating and colorful Canadian animals found in the ponds, lakes, rivers, and creeks of southern Canada.
 These small turtles are 10 to 18 cm in length.

 They have dark shells and yellow stripes on their legs.
 Painted turtles live for up to 50 years and they feed on plants and aquatic insects.